Maningrida, Northern Territory: Demographics

-Governance, community organisations and facilities
+Infrastructure

+Maningrida is a major regional service centre in central Arnhem Land providing local government, health, accommodation, aviation, education and community services to both the township and surrounding homelands.
+A number of Aboriginal organisations based in Maningrida play significant roles in governance, employment, cultural preservation and regional development.

+Local government

 The West Arnhem Regional Council governs the local government area which includes Maningrida.

+Community organisations

+Maningrida Progress Association

 The Maningrida Progress Association was established in 1968 as a social welfare organisation, and registered as a Public Benevolent Institution in 2000.
 It provides financial assistance for things like housing, community services and projects, funerals, and other events.

+Bawinanga Aboriginal Corporation

 The Bawinanga Aboriginal Corporation was established as resource agency for outstations in 1970, and was incorporated in 1979.
 Maningrida Arts and Crafts, the Bábbarra Women's Centre, Maningrida Wild Foods are all part of Bawinaga.
 In addition, the corporation manages a team of Indigenous rangers (Bawinanga Rangers – Land and Sea), various maintenance and retail enterprises, and community services.

+Health

 The Mala'la Health Service Aboriginal Corporation runs a number of health care services for the community.
-In March 2021, the service completed its transition from governance by the NT Health Department to being a completely community-managed service run by the Corporation.
+In March 2021, the service completed its transition from governance by the NT Health Department to being a completely community-managed service run by the corporation.

+Education

-Maningrida College is the primary/secondary school.
+Maningrida College

-Country and culture
+Maningrida College is a government school providing early childhood, primary school and secondary education for students in Maningrida and surrounding homelands.
+The school also supports remote home learning centres across central Arnhem Land.

+Early education education

+Maningrida has several early childhood education programs and facilities including the Manyankirra Preschool and the Manayingkarírra Creche.
+The community also hosts a Families as First Teachers (FaFT) program, an early learning and family support initiative for Aboriginal families with young children.

+FaFT programs in Maningrida have been recognised as among the largest remote early childhood programs in the Northern Territory.
+The program incorporates Aboriginal languages and cultural knowledge alongside early childhood learning approaches.

+Homeland education

+Education services linked to Maningrida extend to a number of homeland learning centres located across central Arnhem Land.
+These homeland schools support students living on outstations and remote homelands throughout the region.

+The Homelands School Company supports community-led education and homeland learning initiatives in a number of remote Aboriginal communities.

+Culture

-The north central Arnhem Land area serviced by Maningrida extends from Marrkolidjban in Eastern Kuninjku country to the west, to Berriba in Dangbon country in the south, and over as far as Yinangarnduwa, or Cape Stewart, in the east.
+Maningrida services a large region of north central Arnhem Land extending from Marrkolidjban in Eastern Kuninjku country to the west, to Berriba in Dangbon country in the south, and over as far as Yinangarnduwa, or Cape Stewart, in the east.

-It might be the most multilingual community, on a per capita basis, in the world.
-People speak Ndjébbana, Kuninjku, Kune, Rembarrnga, Dangbon/Dalabon, Nakkara, Gurrgoni, Djinang, Wurlaki, Ganalbingu, Gupapuyngu, Kunbarlang, Gun-nartpa, Burarra, and Australian English.
-Most people have command of at least three of these languages.

 There is great cultural diversity, including a variety of different ceremonial practices, styles of art and design, music and dance.